aiven/aiven-docs/docs/platform/concepts/projects_accounts_access.md

 The Aiven platform uses organizations, organizational units, and projects to organize services and access to those services.
-Learn how you can use these effectively to accommodate your organization\'s structure.
+Learn how you can use these effectively to accommodate your organization's structure.

 ![Hierarchy showing two organizational units, each with two projects, nested within one organization.](/images/platform/concepts/organizations_hierarchy.png)